How to Winterize an Outboard Motor

 Fog the Engine and Empty Fuel Lines

-When an outboard sits idle, the oil coating the internal surfaces gradually drains down to the bottom, leaving metal surfaces exposed.
-This leaves moisture in the cold air corroding the metal and doing untold damage to your motor.
+When an outboard sits idle, the oil coating the internal surfaces gradually drains down to the bottom, leaving metal surfaces exposed to moisture in the cold air that can corrode the engine.

 Any un-oiled metal parts will also scuff against one another when the engine starts, causing more internal damage.
 Fogging oil keeps all the metal surfaces in an outboard properly coated and protected when it's not in use.